SkeltonThatcher/aws-terraform-rancher-single-node-ha-existing-vpc/README.md

 * Cygwin (or similar) installed to enable running of .sh scripts if using Windows
 * Git installed and configured
 * Terraform installed and configured

-### How to use the Terraform plan to deploy AWS infrastructure supporting Rancher server and Rancher hosts

 #### Version advisories
 Tested with the following versions.